• Treatments

 Tell Your Rheumatology Provider

 You should contact your rheumatology provider if you develop symptoms of an infection, such as a fever or cough, or if you think you are having any side effects.
 Be sure to let your rheumatology provider know if you are pregnant, planning to get pregnant, or if you are breastfeeding.
 Methotrexate treatment should be discontinued for at least three months before attempting to become pregnant.
-Men taking methotrexate should talk to their physician prior to attempts to conceive.
 If you are planning on having surgery or will be receiving chemotherapy or radiation therapy, talk to your rheumatology provider first.

-Updated February 2024 by Bhakti Shah, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2025 by Diana Girnita, MD, PhD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies